'Howdy Modi' event: Congress accuses Modi actively campaigning for Trump

 New Delhi, Sep 23: The Congress has accused Prime Minister Narendra Modi of violating Indian foreign policy's "time honoured principle" of not interfering in the domestic elections of another country by campaigning for US President Donald Trump at the HowdyModi event in Houston.

-In a series of tweets, Congress senior spokesperson Anand Sharma said Modi was in the US as India's prime minister, and not a star campaigner in the US elections.
+In a series of tweets, Congress senior spokesperson Anand Sharma said Modi was in the US as India's prime minister and not a star campaigner in the US elections.

-"Mr Prime Minister, you have violated the time honoured principle of Indian foreign policy of not interfering in the domestic elections of another country.
+"Mr Prime Minister, you have violated the time-honoured principle of Indian foreign policy of not interfering in the domestic elections of another country.
 This is a singular disservice to the long-term strategic interests of India," Sharma said on Twitter after the Howdy Modi event in Texas on Sunday night.

 'Howdy, Modi!': PM Modi flaunts best Indian wear with his staple Kurta-Jacket' combo in Houston